Sim4n6/plasoWiki/Dependencies-Mac-OS-X.md

 * Using the [log2timeline devtools](https://github.com/log2timeline/devtools) to batch build most of the dependencies;
 * Manual build of the dependencies.

-**Note that if you have a non-default version of Python installed e.g. Fink, MacPorts or equivalent.
-You may very likely will have issues with version mismatches between the system versions and the non-default version of Python.
-It is therefore recommended to stick with the system versions of Python.**
+**Note that if you have a non-Apple version of Python installed e.g. downloaded from Python.org, MacPorts or equivalent.
+You may very likely will have issues with version mismatches between the Apple versions and the non-Apple version of Python.
+It is therefore recommended to stick with the Apple versions of Python.**

 ## Prepackaged dependencies
 **Note that the instructions in this page assume you are running on Mac OS X 10.10.**